-His recent design research interest lies in the areas of disruption of the Design Canon, inclusivity, diversity, collaboration and the expansion and openings of design narratives and languages beyond the “traditional” Westernized paradigm of design.
+His recent design research interest lies in the areas of disruption and puncturing of the Design Canon, inclusivity, diversity, collaboration and the expansion and openings of design narratives and languages beyond the “traditional” Westernized paradigm of design.
+A practice he has named as one of “puncturing.”

 Ramon is a 2013 Graphic Design: USA Designer to Watch.